1isbillyk/Quantum-cross/README.md

 seems to only happen once per poweroff and does not continually drain the switch battery.
 I cannot confirm because I do not want to open my switch again and the light is not visible from the outside.
-* Behavior with autoRCM is unsupported.
-Use autoRCM at your own risk.
 * The trinket is always "on" but remains in deep sleep.
 If you store the switch unplugged for a very long time there is a chance that the switch battery could drain to 0% (very bad for a lithium ion battery).
 I have good reason to